ArjunAshok17/FireWatch-SacHacks2022/README.md

 # Idea #

-- An app utilizing machine learning (linear & logistic regression models) to predict the highest risk for fires based on past and present weather patterns
+- An app utilizing machine learning (linear & logistic regression models) to predict the highest risk for wildfires based on past and present weather patterns

 ## Plan ##